IKEDAKAZUKI/Quantum-Information-Dynamics-in-de-Sitter-Space/README.md

 ## Funding

-The work of KI was supported by the U.S. Department of Energy, Office of Science, under Contract No. DE-SC0026415 and in part by the NSF under Grant No. OSI-2328774 (KI), in particular, on the connection between quantum fundamentals and quantum systems.
+The work of KI was supported by the U.S. Department of Energy, Office of Science, under Contract No. DE-SC0026415 and in part by the NSF under Grant No. OSI-2328774, in particular, on the connection between quantum fundamentals and quantum systems.
 The work of YO was supported by the Israeli Science Foundation Excellence Center, the US-Israel Binational Science Foundation, and the Israel Ministry of Science.

 ---